Promoting reading in school-aged children

 You can help your child develop good reading skills with these suggestions:

 - Make reading part of every day.
 Even just a few minutes will make a difference.
-It’s also a great way to create a special bond by spending time with your child.
+It’s also a great way to create a special bond with your child.

 - Continue to read out loud to your child even when he can read alone.